lukas-frey/filament-icon-picker/README.md

 #### Sets
-By default, the plugin will use the heroicons set.
-If you have installed [additional icon sets](https://github.com/blade-ui-kit/blade-icons#icon-packages), you add them using this option:
+By default, the plugin will use all available [blade icon sets](https://github.com/blade-ui-kit/blade-icons#icon-packages) installed.
+If you want to use only specific icon sets, you can change the default via the `icon-picker.sets` configuration or on a case-by-case basis:
 ```php
 // Search both herocions and fontawesome icons
 IconPicker::make('icon')